hyperledger-archives/sawtooth-docs-archive/generator/source/faq/consensus.rst

 What is the Intel Platform Developers Kit for Blockchain - Ubuntu?
 ------------------------------------------------------------------

-The PDK is a small form factor computer with SGX with Ubuntu, Hyperledger Sawtooth, and development software pre-installed.
+The PDK is a small form factor computer with Intel SGX with Ubuntu, Hyperledger Sawtooth, and development software pre-installed.
 For information, see https://designintools.intel.com/Intel_Platform_Developers_Kit_for_Blockchain_p/q6uidcbkcpdk.htm

 Where is the Consensus Engine API documented?